-The specified editions of the following textbooks meet the AP Biology Course Audit curricular requirements.
-Earlier editions of these texts and other textbooks not listed here (including concise textbooks) may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
-For discussions regarding the usefulness of these texts and other teaching materials in the AP Biology classroom, please consult the Teachers' Resources section of AP Central.
+The specified editions of the following textbooks meet the AP Biology curricular requirements.
+Earlier editions of these textbooks or other textbooks not listed here may meet the AP curricular requirements if published within the last 10 years.
+For discussions regarding the usefulness of these texts and other teaching materials in the AP Biology classroom, please consult the AP Biology Teacher Community.

 Campbell, Neil, Jane Reese, Martha Taylor, Eric Simon, and Jean Dickey.
-Biology: Concepts and Connections, (6th ed.
-2009).
+Biology: Concepts and Connections:

 Freeman, Scott.
 Biological Science.
 Boston: Prentice Hall.
 (4th ed.
 2010).

 Sedava, David, David M. Hillis, and Heller Berenbaum.
 Life: The Science of Biology, 9th ed.
-Sinauer Associates, 2011.
+Sinauer Associates.

-Cecie, Starr, Christine Eversand Lisa Starr.
-Biology Concepts and Applications, (8th ed.
-Cengage, 2011).
+Starr, Cecie, Christine Evers and Lisa Starr.
+Biology Concepts and Applications.

 Urry, L.A. et al,.
 Biology in Focus.
 Pearson.